-AllianzGI believes that healthy gender balance can positively influence group dynamics, leading to better decisionmaking.
-For this reason, we encourage all boards and management teams to strive for at least 30% representation of each gender.
-We also expect to see national and ethnic diversity that appropriately reflects the geographic footprint and employee/customer base of the business, as well as other diversity attributes at board level that can improve its effectiveness.
-We welcome disclosure of specific diversity targets set by the board and reporting on performance against these targets.
+AllianzGI believes that healthy gender balance can positively influence group dynamics, leading to better decision-making.
+For this reason, we strongly encourage all boards and management teams to strive for at least 30% representation of male and female genders.
+AllianzGI normally votes against the re-election of the Nominations Committee Chairperson of large-cap companies in developed markets where board gender diversity is below 30%.
+We also expect to see national and ethnic diversity that appropriately reflects the geographic footprint and employee/ customer base of the business, as well as other diversity attributes at board level that can improve its effectiveness.
+AllianzGI would not support the re-election of the Nominations Committee Chairperson of large-cap companies in the UK, the US and Canada where there is not at least one member with an ethnically diverse background on the board.
+We strongly encourage disclosure of specific diversity targets set by the board and reporting on performance against these targets.